mbloch/mapshaper/docs/development/label-tool-design.md

   `getCurveLength()` cross-checked against a finely flattened version of the same curve.
-- `test/add-label-test.mjs` — one coordinate pair creates a single-point label and several create a multipoint one; `text-width=` and its fingerprint, field creation, style option pass-through, layer creation via `name=`, the target-layer rules, the unprojected-input warning, and transform survival through `-proj`, `-affine`, `-simplify` and a TopoJSON round trip — the property that motivated geometry storage, asserted directly.
+- `test/add-label-test.mjs` — one coordinate pair creates a single-point label and several create a multipoint one; field creation, style option pass-through, layer creation via
+  `name=`, the target-layer rules, the unprojected-input warning, and transform survival through `-proj`, `-affine`, `-simplify` and a TopoJSON round trip — the property that motivated geometry storage, asserted directly.
 Also that